Spray safely - agrichemicals

 Who needs to do one?

-Commercial users must complete GROWSAFE training.
-That is farmers, foresters and horticulturists including glasshouse growers, orchardists, viticulturists and vegetable and flower growers - in effect anyone who has a commercial operation in which herbicide or pesticide sprays are used.
+Commercial users users must complete GROWSAFE training.
+This includes farmers, foresters and horticulturists including glasshouse growers, orchardists, viticulturists and vegetable and flower growers - in effect anyone who has a commercial operation in which herbicide or pesticide sprays are used.
 It also applies to any of their workers who do the spraying.

 The fine print defines a commercial user as "any person(s) applying pesticide on their own property or their employer's property in the course of their business activities, including the application of pesticides on production land and industrial or trade premises."

-Spray contractors have to complete training that meets stricter requirements than those applying to commercial users.
+Spray contractors must complete training that meets stricter requirements than those applying to commercial users.